Academic Handbook Student Welfare Policies and Procedures

 6. The team may recommend any other appropriate or proportionate action.
 This could include a direct referral to Stage 2 if, following the meeting, it becomes apparent that the student is at serious risk of harm to themselves or others, that they are likely to continue to behave in a manner that is disruptive or distressing or they fail to engage with their support plan or their programme of study.

 7. The Support Plan will include a review date where the effectiveness of the support and the student’s wellbeing and engagement will be reassessed.
 This period should normally be between two and four weeks but may be longer or shorter, if felt appropriate in the circumstances.
-On or near the review date, a review meeting will be held with the student, faculty member and/or Academic Advisor, and SSD staff member(s).
+On or near the review date, a review meeting will be held with the student, faculty member and/or the student’s Academic Advisor, and SSD staff member(s).
 At this meeting:

-1. the Support Plan may be ended, if it is felt the issues of concern have been addressed adequately;
+1. The Support Plan may be ended, if it is felt the issues of concern have been addressed adequately

-2. the Support Plan may be extended for another defined period;
+2. The Support Plan may be extended for another defined period

-3. the Support Plan may be revised if additional or alternative support is needed; or
+3. The Support Plan may be revised if additional or alternative support is needed or

-4. a decision may be taken to refer the student to Stage 2 if the student is not engaging with the support and/or their studies, if behaviours of concern continue, or if it is considered that the student’s wellbeing is too poor to engage with study.
+4. A decision may be taken to refer the student to Stage 2 if the student is not engaging with the support and/or their studies, if behaviours of concern continue, or if it is considered that the student’s wellbeing is too poor to engage with study.

 Stage 2: Formal Procedure